finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 [EARLY ACCESS] Get portfolio group

-Get the definition of the specified portfolio group
+Retrieve the definition of a single portfolio group.

 ### Example